Shopify/shopify-api-js/docs/migrating-to-v6.md

    await addSessionToStorage(callbackResponse.session.toObject());
    ```

-1. See the [Implementing session storage guide](usage/session-storage.md) for more details.
+1. See the [Implementing session storage guide](usage/session-storage.md) for the changes you'll need to make to store your sessions.

 ---